HanquanHq/auto-clock-in/README.md

       >
       >  - Once **id & token** are invalid, you have to update the script manually once a week.
       >
       >  - If your mobile device is on iOS, I'm willing to recommend the `Stream` App which is free & concise.
-For android, you can install Packet Capture from the Google Play Store :)
+For android users, you can install Packet Capture from the Google Play Store :)

 3. [option] Email Settings
     > You can escape this step in branch [no-email](https://github.com/galaxyxxxxx/auto-clock-in/tree/no-email)